 Te Wana understands that every organisation and sector type is different and that is why it offers a range of options to assist organisations to improve their quality systems and outcomes for service users, staff and community.
 Organisations do not have to be highly advanced or knowledgeable in quality systems to benefit from the programme – training and resources are provided.
 Our flexible approach means we can customise a package to meet individual requirements and needs.

 Who accredits organisations?

-Te Wana is licensed to offer two quality programmes.
-We have Quality Innovation Performance (QIP), an Australasian Accreditation body with quality standards developed by the Quality Improvement Council (QIC).
-Our Accreditation Alliance Australia-New Zealand (AAA-NZ) licence allows us to offer annual certification as well as a three year accreditation.
+Te Wana is licensed with Accreditation Alliance Australia-New Zealand (AAA-NZ) which allows us to offer annual certification as well as a three year accreditation.

 Joining the programme